 For a camera that comes in at a relatively affordable price point, the SX600 HS is capable of producing really beautiful photographs.
-The detail is sharp across the whole frame and is not as prone to being smoothed out by noise reduction as it is in many other cameras that have sensors of equal size.
+The detail is sharp across the whole frame and is not as prone to being smoothed out by noise reduction as in many other cameras with sensors of equal size.

 As a result, the tiny details in nature images are preserved very well and are not smeared into a painterly mush, as is all too commonly the case with cameras operating in this market segment.
 Reproduction of colors that are vibrant and full-bodied contributes to the overall allure, as do faultless exposure metering and dependable white balance.

 In high-contrast areas, an optical phenomenon known as chromatic aberration, sometimes known as purple fringing, can be seen.
 However, this phenomenon is rarely obtrusive.
-In spite of the lens’ extensive variety of focal lengths, it performs rather well in the distortion sector.
-When shooting at wide-angle, there is only a trace of barrel distortion, and when zoomed in, there is no discernible pincushion effect.
-The sharpness in the corners is good, however, the detail is not nearly as distinct as it is in the center.
+Despite the lens’s wide variety of focal lengths, it performs poorly in the distortion sector.
+When shooting at wide-angle, there is only a trace of barrel distortion; when zoomed in, there is no discernible pincushion effect.
+The sharpness in the corners is good.
+However, the detail is not nearly as distinct as in the center.

-When compared to its otherwise remarkable performance, the SX600 HS’s picture noise levels are a significant drawback for the camera.
+Compared to its otherwise remarkable performance, the SX600 HS’s picture noise levels are a significant drawback for the camera.
 If you view images captured with an ISO of 400 or below at their full resolution, you may notice fine grit.
-However, this is a characteristic that is common of cameras that use a 1/2.3-inch sensor.
-The amount of color speckling that may be seen when you ratchet up the sensitivity to ISO 800 is something that is less tolerable.
+However, this is a common characteristic of cameras that use a 1/2.3-inch sensor.
+The amount of color speckling that may be seen when you ratchet the sensitivity to ISO 800 is less tolerable.

 |Max resolution||4608 x 3456|